-There are a number of blogs that I admire and learn from.
-My take on the best is presented below, updated for Summer 2014.
+There are a number of blogs that I admire and learn from as I strive to advance my service.
+My most recent take on the best is presented below.

 The list that follows includes entries focused on specific applications and competencies, as well as general leadership-related blogs.